-Figures from the Bureau of Labor Statistics puts fatalities in the construction industry at 971in 2017.
+Figures from the Bureau of Labor Statistics puts fatalities in the construction industry at 971 in 2017.
 The construction industry represented 20.8% of all private industry worker deaths in 2017 When accidents occur it is comforting to know that you may be able to claim compensation or benefits to cover your losses.
-Taking legal action when a construction site injury occurs can be daunting, which is why the attorneys at Pyle Law are here to help.
+Taking legal action when a construction site injury occurs can be daunting, which is why the Kansas attorney at Pyle Law is here to help.
 As experienced lawyers, we have assisted many workers make claims for damages following accidents while working on construction sites in Kansas.

 Those employed in the industry are very aware of the hazards construction sites present.
 These are dangerous places and there are many ways in which workers can be injured or even killed.
 Known as construction’s Fatal Four, a 2012 report from the OSHA listed these four accident types as the most common:

 Often accidents can be attributed to employers failing to adhere to safety regulations, not providing the correct personal protection equipment to their workers or failing to put in place visible health and safety notices around the site.
 Workers can suffer accidents and injuries from other causes too, such as over-exerting themselves or through the repetitive stresses often placed on their bodies during the course of their work.